-If your computer automatically restarts without a warning, or goes into a reboot loop, and you have no idea what to do about it, don’t panic.
-There’re still methods you can try to fix computer keeps restarting.
+If your computer automatically restarts without a warning or goes into a reboot loop, and you have no idea what to do about it, don’t panic.
+There are still methods you can try to fix computer keeps restarting.

 How do I fix

 Computer Keeps Restarting?

 Here are the solutions you can try.
 You don’t need to try them all; just work your way down until you find the one that works for you.

 Your computer generally restarts in a loop because of hardware faulty, corrupted driver, malware infection or dirt & dust.

 It’s usually hard to identify the issue for Windows restarting without warning, but you can try these methods to troubleshoot and fix the computer restarting issue.

 It’s so annoying to see the computer keeps rebooting, as you can do anything else to troubleshoot, so you should first disable the Automatically restart feature to stop restarting.

 2) After entering the Safe Mode, press the Windows logo key and R at the same time on your keyboard.

 4) Click the Advanced tab, and click Settings in the Startup and Recovery section.